-Consequently, I’ve learned that I can step away from a situation as to not hinder a relationship.
+So, I’ve learned that I can step away from a situation to not hinder a relationship.
 I’ve also learned to forgive even when I’m hurt and don’t understand, for the sake of relationship.
 See this is when knowledge and wisdom come into play.

-You may have knowledge of the scripture, how many times to forgive my brother, but the wisdom is in the application of the scripture.
-(Matthew 18:21-22) You may have knowledge of, turn the other cheek, but the wisdom is in the practical application of actually turning the other cheek.
-(Matthew 5:38-40) No, it doesn’t feel good going through that, but the refining process is priceless.
+You may have knowledge of the scripture, “how many times to forgive my brother”, but the wisdom is in the application of the scripture.
+(Matthew 18:21-22) (Matthew 5:38-40) No, it doesn’t feel good going through that, but the refining process is priceless.

 [bctt tweet=”You elevate in God with each wise move and each area of obedience.” username=”AuthorTTucker”]

-Our Lord Jesus Christ said for us to love our Heavenly Father with all of our heart, and second to love our neighbor.
+Our Lord Jesus Christ said for us to love our Heavenly Father with all our heart, and second to love our neighbor.
 He also said to do good to those in the faith.
 Relationships are very important to God.
-He loves people–not denominations, or our preconceived notions of how things should be or people should be.
+He loves people–not denominations.

 Tips and suggestions